ImKKingshuk/Linjitsu/README.md

 <h1 align="center">Linjitsu</h1>
 <h3 align="center">v1.0.1</h3>

-Linjitsu is an all-encompassing, versatile command-line tool designed for efficient management of Linux package managers.
+`Linjitsu : The Ultimate Linux Package Manager` is an all-encompassing, versatile command-line tool designed for efficient management of Linux package managers.
 With a wide range of functionalities, Linjitsu streamlines the process of handling packages across various Linux distributions, offering a unified and powerful toolkit for package installation, updates, cleaning, and more.
 Simplify your Linux package management with Linjitsu!

 ## What's New (v1.0.1)